LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/tech_manual/module_structure.md

 These are the foundational blocks containing the design system and various reusable utilities that are called throughout the whole project.
 Here is a short description of them:

-- `:core:api` contains the Ktorfit services used to interact with Lemmy APIs and all the data transfer objects (DTOs) used to send and receive data from the APIs;
+- `:core:api` contains the services used to interact with Lemmy APIs and all the data transfer objects (DTOs) used to send and receive data from the APIs;
 - `:core:appearance` contains the look and feel repository which exposes the information about the current theme as observable states and allows to change them;